ccao-data/data-architecture/dbt/models/proximity/docs.md

 # dist_pin_to_vacant_land

 {% docs table_dist_pin_to_vacant_land %}
-Distance from each PIN to the nearest vacant land (class 100 parcel).
+Distance from each PIN to the nearest vacant land (class 100) parcel larger than 1,000 square feet.

 **Primary Key**: `pin10`, `year`
 {% enddocs %}